 Building 8100, Room 8101

 Student Employment Drop-In Hours Fall Quarter 2018

 Please plan to sign in at least 10 minutes before the end of drop-in times.

-If you cannot make it during regular scheduled hours, request an appointment by email to Christine Johnson at firstname.lastname@example.org.
+If you cannot make it during scheduled hours, request an appointment by emailing Christine Johnson at firstname.lastname@example.org.

 Be sure to include your student ID number and several days and blocks of time that you may be available.

 (Unfortunately, there will be times when these drop-in times must be cancelled without notice.
 We apologize for any inconvenience.)